ShaiWinograd/whatsapp-simple-bot-python/README.md

 1. Webhook receives incoming message
 2. Validator checks if message should be processed
-3. Message handler determines appropriate response
+3. Message handler determines the appropriate service
+4. Service processes the message based on conversation state
+5. Conversation manager updates chat state
-4. WhatsApp client sends response back to user
+6. WhatsApp client sends response back to user

-Each step is handled by a dedicated module for better maintainability and testability.
+Each component is designed to be modular and maintainable, with clear separation of concerns:
+- Services handle specific business logic
+- Conversation manager tracks chat state
+- Message handler routes messages to appropriate services
+- WhatsApp client handles API communication